 Tempering is made in order to transform the retained austenite into martensite and fully temper all the martensite.
-For highly alloyed $ASP^{\circledast}$ grades, three temperings at 560°C (1040°F) for 1 h is recommended to achieve the best combination of hardness and toughness.
+For highly alloyed ASP® grades, three temperings at 560°C (1040°F) for 1 hour each are recommended to achieve the best combination of hardness and toughness.
 The best properties are obtained when the austenitization temperature is varied and the tempering is carried out at 560°C (1040°F).